Lebanon - Profile

 - The Lebanese are a multi-faith, multi-ethnic people.
 Arabic is the official language, but English and French are also widely spoken.
 The two main religions are Islam and Christianity.

-It is currently advised not to travel to anywhere within 5km of the border with Syria.
-Nor to travel to south of the Litani river (because of the risks of landmines and insecurity) or to Tripoli.
+It is currently advised not to travel to anywhere within 5km of the border with Syria, the southern suburbs of Beirut or to Tripoli.
+Nor to travel to south of the Litani river (because of the risks of landmines and insecurity).

 The pleasant climate is Lebanon's main attraction as the weather is mostly sunny.
 The summers are hot and dry, while the winters are cool and occasionally rainy.